Peranakan Place: The first renovation

 In April 1991, the complex was closed for renovation to become a fully airconditioned shopping complex.
 The renovations, costing $1.5 million, continued to preserve the Peranakan style facade, and reorganised the interior to feature more shop spaces.
 The renovation was completed in July.

 Further, the original alley that separated the 180 Orchard Road plot and 2 Emerald Hill plot was roofed and transformed in 1999 to incorporate the food and beverage nightlife spot, Alley Bar, showcasing the unique usage of land space in the highly sought-after conservation area.

-The Facade Colours
+The facade's colours

 The colour scheme of the complex has been through many changes over the years, but the owners of the building have always sought to do research on the authenticity of the colours before restoring it to capture the very essence of Baba culture, including their colour sense.
 In 1985, Peranakan Place was redone in carefully chosen shades of pink, green, and blue - replacing the colours of black and white which were considered as mourning colours by the Peranakan.
 In 2009, it was a classic grey and white wash with green and pink accents, and in 2015 it was repainted to a bright yellow, emerald, shades of pinks and purple and a bright blue.
 In 2018, the building was repainted to hues of pastel pink, green and white.